Skip to main content

 AspectLiraglutideMod GRF 1-29

-AdministrationSubcutaneous injection once daily at any time, independent of meals.
+AdministrationSubcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.Subcutaneous injection.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.Subcutaneous injection.
 Best administered on empty stomach.
 Short half-life (~30 minutes) necessitates multiple daily doses, unlike DAC version.

 Best For